 At The Lake Ministries is now accepting reservations for the 2019 season -- its first full season offering fishing/boating opportunities aboard the JoAnn M. on Lake Erie for individuals with special needs, their families and caregivers.

 To see the full schedule and select a trip, visit atthelakeministries.org/findadate/.
 (After choosing a date, click the register button at the top of the list.
 The registration form will indicate the number of openings remaining on that trip.)

-This ministry is being created with the hope that those with special needs and their families will have opportunities to experience the beauty of God’s creation, build supportive relationships, and relax in a setting where guests feel valued and welcomed in Christ’s love.
-Those who will be served include children and adults with autism, Down’s syndrome, physical and developmental needs, emotional challenges, disabled veterans, and assisted living residents.
+The ministry was created to give those with special needs and their families opportunities to experience the beauty of God’s creation, build supportive relationships, and relax in a setting where guests feel valued and welcomed in Christ’s love.
+Those who are served include children and adults with autism, Down’s syndrome, physical and developmental needs, emotional challenges, disabled veterans, and assisted living residents.

 Contact Rev. Rob Wilson, Director, at 814-657-4024 with any questions.